Corps of Gendarmerie of Vatican City: Relationship with Italy

 As Vatican City State is a country within another country and due to the nature of the policing duties of the Gendarmerie, the Vatican Government and Gendarmerie maintain strong links with the Italian police and authorities.

 Sometimes, they will visibly assist each other in times of crisis, such as the earthquake in 2016, when the Pope reportedly sent some gendarmes to assist in the rescue but also keeping law and order.

-The gendarmes sent were in their uniform and carrying their firearms, as it was reported that there were looters in and amongst the area.
-Members of the Vatican Fire Brigade and Pontifical Swiss Guard, were also sent to help.
+The gendarmes sent were in their uniform and carrying their firearms, as it was reported that there were looters in the area.
+Members of the Vatican Fire Brigade and Pontifical Swiss Guard were also sent to help.

 Likewise, the Italian Arma dei Carabinieri (Italian state military police) and Polizia di Stato (Italian national civil state police) are seen in and around St. Peter's Square (Vatican territory) policing the crowds and carrying out protective duties.

 Equipment and vehicles

-Firearms and self-defence weapons
+Weaponry

-The Gendarmerie is equipped with weapons to protect Vatican City State.
+The Gendarmerie is equipped with weapons to protect Vatican City and the Pope.

-The Glock semi-automatic pistol (various versions) in 9 mm Parabellum is the standard-issue weapon.

-They also have more powerful weapons, such as: